prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

 - Allow for the administrator to define a named, reusable scrape configuration snippet, including unsafe elements such as file references.
 - Allow for a user to select a configuration snippet by name in their probe/podmonitor/servicemonitor endpoint configuration.
-- Avoid giving the user the ability to use arbirary files within the Prometheus pod.
+- Avoid giving the user the ability to exflitrate arbitrary files within the Prometheus pod.

 ## Non-Goals